-Male students will wear polo-style shirts or buttondown oxford-style dress shirts (long or short sleeve), Docker-style pants or dress pants.
+Male students will wear collared shirts which are long or short sleeve and Docker-style pants or dress pants.
 Shoes, sneakers and sandals are allowed.
-Socks are required with shoes and sneakers.
 Belts are also required.
 Sweaters and sweatshirts are allowed over a collared shirt.
 There are no restrictions on colors of shirts, slacks, sweaters, or sweatshirts.
 Shirts must always be tucked in and buttoned.
+Any shirt worn as a collared shirt must be tucked in.
 Turtlenecks may be worn.

-The following items are never allowed, even on dressdown days: sport sandals, tank tops.
+As an example, the following items are never allowed, even on dress-down days: sport sandals, gym shorts, tank tops and other items as Administration deems inappropriate.
 Shorts are only allowed by administrative announcement.